 On July 18, OpenAI announced a fix.
 When users ask DALL-E 2 to generate an image that includes a group of people, the AI now draws on a dataset of samples OpenAI claims is more representative of global diversity.
 According to its own testing, OpenAI says users were 12 times more likely to report that DALL-E 2’s output included people of diverse backgrounds.

 It's a necessary fix, but a superficial one.
 OpenAI addresses many of the problems its users flag by filtering what people can ask for or censoring what the underlying model produces.
 But it is not fixing problems in the model itself or the data it is trained on.
 This approach allows OpenAI to make quick fixes.
 But for some, it amounts to putting on a Band-Aid.

-“The issue of social biases in algorithms is huge,” says Judy Wajcman at the London School of Economics, who also studies gender in data science and AI at the Turing Institute.
+“The issue of social biases in algorithms is huge,” says Judy Wajcman at the London School of Economics, who studies gender in data science and AI.
 “A lot of energy goes into technical fixes, and I laud all those efforts, but they’re not long-term solutions to the problem.”

 OpenAI says its work addressing DALL-E 2’s gender and racial biases gave it the confidence to go ahead with the full launch.
 It won’t be the final word, however.
 Bias in AI is a pernicious and intractable problem, and the company will have to carry on its game of whack-a-mole as new examples arise.
 OpenAI says it will pause the rollout whenever the product needs tweaking.

 It’s a balancing act, says Welinder.
 Tweaks can sometimes curb what users create in unexpected ways.
 For example, when OpenAI first released its fix for gender bias, some users complained that they were now getting too many female Super Marios.
 That kind of case is hard to predict, says Welinder: “Seeing what people were trying to create from it lets us fine-tune and calibrate.”